Diversity Calendar 2018

-The 2017 Diversity Calendar is regularly updated, please check back here for current information.
+The 2018 Diversity Calendar is being developed and is regularly updated, please check back here for the latest information.

 For more information please contact Senior Equity and Diversity Officer Rob Cumings.

 Anniversary of the Apology to the Stolen Generations

 The Apology to the Stolen Generations was delivered by then Prime Minister Kevin Rudd on this day in 2008.
 The Apology was made in response to recommendations in the Human Rights and Equal Opportunity Commission (HREOC) report titled “Bringing Them Home”, tabled in Parliament in 1997.

 There will be information and a display in the Library at Coffs Harbour, Gold Coast and Lismore campuses to acknowledge this significant event.